 Lebanon continues to struggle in these very difficult times.
 In less than a year, the country has been devastated by an economic meltdown, a financial collapse, the COVID-19 outbreak, and a catastrophic explosion that wiped out the country's main port in Beirut.
 The political crisis erupted in late 2019, triggered by large-scale protests against corruption, poor services and economic stagnation, which resulted in the collapse of the government.
-During the last guarter of 2019, strong deposit outflows hindered the ability of banks to finance the large government debt, which is at 151% of the GDP - the fourth largest in the world.
+During the last quarter of 2019, strong deposit outflows hindered the ability of banks to finance the large government debt, which is at 151% of the GDP - the fourth largest in the world.
 Shortage of forex in the market prompted the Central Bank of Lebanon to impose unofficial capital controls, resulting in the financial and business sector struggling to source the U.S. dollar.
 In the microfinance sector, it is expected that institutions with exposure to sectors like tourism and hospitality and consumer products could experience the highest impact as travel slows down, tourism spending decreases and consumer confidence drops.

 Al Majmoua, the largest microfinance institution in Lebanon, with outreach of over 65,000 clients, has been a MicroBuild Fund investee since 2012.
 Established as a nonprofit organization in 1997, Al Majmoua focuses on developing micro-, small and medium entrepreneurs in the country.
-The In the week after the blasts, Al Majmoua joined a consortium of eight international NGOs committed to assessing and supporting many microenterprises in the area.

-institution provides individual, group and housing loans and other nonfinancial services to small entrepreneurs with a focus on female, youth and vulnerable populations, including refugees and migrant workers.
+The institution provides individual, group and housing loans and other nonfinancial services to small entrepreneurs with a focus on female, youth and vulnerable populations, including refugees and migrant workers.
 These services include life-skill training, technical skills and financial literacy training, entrepreneurship, and economic empowerment.